jyutzler/Bridge-Systems/system.md

 1NT — (Double) — 2♦ = transfer to hearts

-If an opponent bids over your 1NT opener, Stayman and Jacoby transfers “off.”
+If an opponent bids over your 1NT opener, conventional responses like Stayman and transfers are “off.”
 Bids are natural except for a cuebid, which can be used with game forcing strength as a substitute for Stayman.

 If the opponents intervene over a conventional response, bids carry the same